keptn/keptn.github.io/content/docs/concepts/usecases/test_automation/index.md

 ---
-title: Test Automation
+title: Continuous Performance Verification
-description: Learn about test automation with Keptn.
+description: Learn about continuous performance verification with Keptn.
 weight: 3
 keywords: [keptn, use-cases]
 ---

-> **Challenge:** .
+> **Challenge:** Today, performance verification is often a manual task overseen by performance engineers that start performance tests, monitor them, and evalute the test results.
+However, this approach is cumbersome when it comes to microservice environments where the sheer amount of microservices  and tests for them can not be tackled in a manual approach.

-Keptn helps automating your tests by having Keptn triggering the test execution and evaluating the result.
-You can even go one step further by letting Keptn deploying new versions of your applications to a test environment, which is then tested and evaluated.
+Keptn helps automating your tests by having Keptn triggering the test execution and evaluating the result of these performance tests.
+The result can then be automatically processed or presented in the Keptn's Bridge to take further decisions.
+You can even expand this use case by letting Keptn deploying new versions of your applications to a test environment, succeeded by triggering and evaluting the tests.

 ## Test Automation Process

-The following image shows the general process of how Keptn is automating your tests:
+The following image shows the general process of how Keptn is providing continuous performance verification:

 1. Keptn gets triggered by an external event.